What biochemical blood test is normal? table. Normal cholesterol value in women

 • protein starvation (vegetarianism, protein-free diet);

-• increased excretion of it in the urine (, proteinuria of pregnant women);
+• increased excretion in urine (proteinuria of pregnant women);

 • accumulation of plasma in the abdominal cavity (ascites), pleural cavity (exudative pleurisy), pericardium (exudative pericarditis);